idleberg/atom-language-nsis/README.md

 ## Installation

 > [!NOTE]
-> The following assumes that you're by now using Pulsar, a community-driven fork of the Atom editor.
+> The following guide assumes that you're by now using Pulsar, a community-driven fork of the Atom editor.
 Should you still be using Atom, use `apm` command instead of `ppm`.

 ### Package Manager